Rainy Days: Exploring the Monsoon Season in India

 EI Nimo

 A weather phenomenon called El Nino could affect India’s monsoon season.
 During El Nino years, monsoon rainfall is generally less than normal.
 This is because the sea surface temperature of the Pacific Ocean is higher than average due to the El Nino phenomenon.
-The warmer waters produce less ocean vapour, which reduces the amount of cold air.
+The warmer waters produce less ocean vapor, which reduces the amount of cold air.

 Types Of Monsoon